by Dan Saunders

 First and foremost, money!
 During lockdown, Primark has so far lost around £1bn in revenue while still facing the cost of their high street rents.
 With the majority of their staff on furlough, stock sat in stores depreciating in value as seasons come and go, and yet still paying rent and business rates on their stores, it would make sense to redeploy staff and treat their stores as warehouses to start the tricky eCommerce logistics process.

-Secondly brand loyalty - people want them online.
+Secondly, brand loyalty - people want them online.
 As you can see from the tweet below and thousands of others like them, there is significant demand.
-Online sales are through the roof as a result of the pandemic and right now, Primark are missing out.
+Online sales are through the roof as a result of the pandemic and right now, Primark is missing out.

 They have the supply and they clearly have the demand.
 Primark are not unconscious to the modern retail world; they have several active social media accounts across major platforms and can see consumer habits have changed.
 In many ways, they have adapted.
 Just not in the way that counts.